 Thank you!Your enquiry has been passed on to a member of our team.

-1995 – Admitted as a barrister and solicitor of the High Court of New Zealand (not practising)
+2007 - Admitted as a solicitor of the Supreme Court of England and Wales (not practising)